 Building Information Modeling (BIM) has transformed several operational processes in the AEC industry.
 From planning to designing, scheduling, managing, and more, BIM has brought unprecedented efficiencies to the segment.
 The 3D-model based process makes it easier for designers, architects, contractors, and other stakeholders to eliminate wastage and accurately plan the entire lifecycle of a project.

 When we think of project planning, two things that instantly strike our minds is BOQ and BOM.
-Bill of Materials (BOQ) and Bill of Quantities (BOM) are two important parts of the planning process.
+Bill of Materials (BOM) and Bill of Quantities (BOQ) are two important parts of the planning process.
 In this blog, we’ll see how BIM has improved the BOQ and BOM creation process.

 BOQ & BOM: What is it and Why is it Important?